How Reasonable Accommodation Is Defined

 The factors considered when assessing undue hardship, Minton says, can include:

-- The type of operations at the covered entity; and
+- The type of operations at the covered entity

-- The impact of the accommodations upon the operation of the facility.
+- The impact of the accommodations on the operation of the facility

 Minimizing Employer Risk

-Becker advises her clients to create a policy and training materials prohibiting workplace discrimination based on a disability and to have an established reasonable accommodation process for the receipt and analysis of accommodation requests.
+Becker advises employers to create a policy and training materials prohibiting workplace discrimination based on a disability.
+Employers should have an established reasonable accommodation process for handling requested accommodations.
+This is part of an interactive process between the worker and employer.

-Employers, she says, ought to “train managers and supervisors on how to talk to employees about these issues,” adding that confidentiality is of utmost importance.
+Employers ought to “train managers and supervisors on how to talk to employees about these issues.”
+During this process, confidentiality is of utmost importance.

-Typically, employers learn of a disability when an accommodation is requested.
+Typically, employers learn of a disability when employees request a workplace accommodation.
 Employers place themselves at risk if they try to diagnose workers, Becker says.
-When an employer suspects the presence of a disability that may affect job performance, she says the magic question to ask is: “Is there anything we can do to help you perform your job better?”
+When an employer suspects the presence of a disability that may affect job performance, the magic question is: “Is there anything we can do to help you perform your job better?”

 Find an Experienced Employment Law Attorney